Juyeori/Juyeori/README.md

   * And, I did `Back End` with `Express.js`.
   * I'm currently studying `Back End` with `Spring Boot`

-  ## ⚡ My goal...
-  * In the past, I studied while looking at the forest, but in the future, I want to see trees and eventually become a `developer who can see forests and trees accurately`.
-  * And I want to be a `web developer` who can make good use of other `4th convergence industries` (ex.
-Blockchain, AI...).

   ## 🌱 I did...
   * Developed `a database of restaurants` assuming that they were about to be franchised (2022.03 ~ 2022.06)
   * Development of `a summary model` using `the BertSum model and the 'Paper/Patent Summary Dataset'` and presentation of a plan to utilize the education service platform (2022.03 ~ 2022.04)